Kaynzei/simple_shell/README.md

-shell project for rouding off alx c programming
+This is the README.md file for the simple shell ALX project